Field Guide / advanced

 This may work, but it hides a product decision in CSS.
 If enterprise plans should sort first, the data or template should own that order.
 CSS can style the result.

-Modern engines support :has(), but selector clarity still matters.
-A rule like .app:has(main article .card form input:checked) is hard to debug because it ties distant parts of the document together.
-Keep :has() close to the component boundary.
+Modern engines handle :has(), but selector clarity still matters.
+A rule like .app:has(main article .card form input:checked) ties distant parts of the document together.
+It is hard to debug because a small form change can alter a high-level app wrapper.

 A useful team guideline